vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 ![image](/assets/2024-03-15/010.png)

-Let's go to the SAP data source.
+Lets go to the SAP data source.
 Usually, we use the reserved word `@RETVAL` to make the output of the data source equal the output of the table.
 We do the same with the `COMPONENT` table.

 For the `HEADER` table, we use the `@` character, followed by the name of the variable list.
 This lets the data source put the table into that variable list.
-Because we used the same column names, that the data source knows which column to put the data in.
+Because we used the same column names, the data source knows which column to put the data in.

-Here's the correct XQL and a screenshot of the data source:
+Here's the XQL and a screenshot of the data source:

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORD_GET_DETAIL'